 Thanks to John Streit News1130’s Evening Editor for giving me a tour of the News1130 station.
 Thanks to Ben Wilson for showing me the controls.
 Very cool he’s like a reporter, announcer, producer all in one.
 Here’s a photo of me by News1130 editor John Streit

 Even with the TV on the studio was so quiet it was palpable.
-If I every get a big windfall, would love to have a soundproof room.
+If I ever get a big windfall, would love to have a soundproof room.
 Very easy to concentrate for distractable adders like me.
 I wonder if some serial entrepreneur like Minna Van who runs The Network Hub would add soundproof rooms like that where for an extra fee people pay extra to be able to focus easier for a few hours on projects.

 20% of pathological gamblers have ADHD See more detail on ADHD and Gambling in this Journal of Gambling Study plus 20-30%+ addicts & alcoholics have ADHD.
 Many ADDers are entrepreneurs see this BC Business article listing a few & quoting me.

-So BC citizens & politicians, keep ignoring, discriminating and refusing to have people trained to diagnose and treat ADHD adults and kids and you’ll continue to pay more in taxes for gambling, addiction and crime.
+So BC citizens & politicians, keep ignoring, discriminating and refusing to have people trained to diagnose and treat ADHD adults and kids and you’ll continue to pay more in taxes for gambling, addiction, and crime.
 Change that?
 You’ll get more legal and less criminal ADHD entrepreneurs adding jobs and building vs depleting the tax base.

-Here’s the audio, full story below
+Listen to the audio, read the full story below

 Many problem gamblers suffer from ADHD: expert